Kochi Metro: Land acquisition

 The original plan was to acquire about 31.9217 hectares of land in Ernakulam, Elamkulam, Poonithura, Thrikkakara North, Edappally South and Aluva West.
 Out of this approximately, 17 hectares was for the Muttom coach maintenance depot.
 The remaining land was required for the construction of metro stations.
 Approximately, 15 hectares out of the required 31.92 was government-owned land.
 However, the land required for parking at stations, road widening and straightening curves along the alignment was not assessed in the original plan.
 The addition of parking lots increased the amount of land required by 8.4874 hectares.

 The district-level purchase committee fixed the maximum compensation for land acquisition at ₹ 5.2 million percent for the land to be acquired for preparatory works.
 The district administration can take ownership of land only after paying at least 80% of the price.
-Land acquisition for a foot overbridge near the KSRTC main depot will cost ₹ 2.8 million percent and land for the approach road of the Ponnurunni railway overbridge will be acquired at ₹ 1850,000 percent.
-The prices have been approved by the State Empowered Committee.
-The total estimated cost of land acquisition is ₹ 11.10 billion., higher than the ₹ 6.72 billion estimated as per the original plan.
+Land acquisition for a foot overbridge near the KSRTC main depot would cost ₹ 2.8 million percent and land for the approach road of the Ponnurunni railway overbridge would be acquired at ₹ 1850,000 percent.
+The prices were approved by the State Empowered Committee.
+The total estimated cost of land acquisition is ₹ 11.10 billion, higher than the ₹ 6.72 billion estimated as per the original plan.